 Alpha hydroxy acids seem to work by removing the top layers of dead skin cells.
 They can also increase the thickness of deeper layers of skin, promoting firmness.

-There are no known interactions with herbs and supplements.
+See specific alpha hydroxy acids for interactions with herbs and supplements.

 There are no known interactions with foods.

 Alpha hydroxy acids represent a group of natural products.
 Some are taken by mouth, some are applied to the skin, some are applied in the vagina, and some are inhaled.
 People commonly use alpha hydroxy acids in cosmetic products.
 See specific alpha hydroxy acids for more details.